Not only does cold wintry weather put undue strain on components beneath the bonnet, it also creates potentially dangerous driving conditions.

 dashboard

 You see, cold weather can affect all sorts of components on your car, leading to a notable drop in fuel efficiency.
-Here, we list some of the effects cold weather can have on your car and its fuel economy.

 • On cold days, it takes much longer for your engine to reach its optimum operating temperature.
 This is a particularly big problem for short trips, as the car will spend most of it working at a less-than-optimal temperature, subsequently leading to poor fuel economy.